 Mosi-Oa-Tunya National Park

-Mosi-Oa-Tunya is a national park in Zambia, bordering Zimbabwe and sharing Victoria's world-famous waterfall with it.
-The local residents themselves call the waterfall "Mosi-Oa-Tunya", which translates as a rattling smoke, hence the name of the park.
+Mosi Oa Tunya is a national park in Zambia, bordering Zimbabwe and sharing with it the world-famous Victoria Falls.
+Locals call the waterfall itself "Mosi-Oa-Tunya", which translates as thundering smoke, hence the name of the park.
 The park is a UNESCO World Heritage Site.

 Mosi-Oa-Tunya National Park

-The territory of the Mosi-Oa-Tunya National Park is quite small and occupies 66 km2 and located downstream of the Zambezi River 20 kilometers from the waterfall.
-The southwestern border of the park is adjacent to the city of Livingston, in the northwestern part there is an entrance to the park - this is the so-called section of wildlife, another entrance at the Victoria Falls.
+The territory of the Mosi-Oa-Tunya National Park is quite small and covers 66 km2 and is located 20 kilometers downstream of the Zambezi River from the waterfall.
+The southwestern border of the park is adjacent to the city of Livingston, in the northwestern part there is an entrance to the park - this is the so-called wildlife section, the other entrance is at Victoria Falls.

-The wildlife park includes a coastal forest with palm trees, a sown miombo forest, as well as spacious meadows where you can meet birds and animals grazing on them.
-Well, from animals here come across antelopes, zebras, giraffes, buffaloes, warthogs, elephants.
+The wildlife park includes a coastal forest of palm trees, the Miombo savanna forest, as well as spacious meadows where you can meet birds and animals grazing on them.
+Well, among the animals there are antelopes, zebras, giraffes, buffaloes, warthogs, elephants.
 There are practically no predators here, so some organizations are developing programs to bring lions here.
-In Mosi-Oa-Tunya Park, you can also see white rhinos rare for this area - they were completely destroyed by poachers.
-Therefore, in 2007 two white rhinos were brought here, one of them was soon shot by poachers near the entrance to the park, the other was seriously wounded.
-By 2009, the number of rhinos had reached 5 individuals, all of which were under round-the-clock surveillance.
-On the river you can meet hippos and crocodiles.
+In the Mosi-Oa-Tunya Park, you can also see rare white rhinos in this area - they were completely exterminated by poachers.
+Therefore, two white rhinos were brought here in 2007, one of them was soon shot by poachers near the entrance to the park, the other was seriously injured.
+By 2009, the number of rhinos had increased to 5 individuals, and all of them are under round-the-clock surveillance.
+You can meet hippos and crocodiles on the river.

 Mosi-Oa-Tunya National Park

-In Mosi-Oa-Tunya Park there is an old cemetery where the first settlers were buried.
-It arose here after the settlers set up a camp on the banks of Zambezi, but soon many fell ill with malaria and died, the rest left this place.
+There is an ancient cemetery in Mosi Oa Tunya Park, where the first settlers were buried.
+It arose here after the settlers set up camp on the banks of the Zambezi, but soon many fell ill with malaria and died, the rest left this place.

-Tropical forests are growing in the park sector related to Victoria Falls.
-In forests there are rare plants for the area, such as red and black wood, wild date palms, and liana.
-Near the waterfall, you can often notice antelopes and warts, and about 35 species of birds of prey are also found in the park.
+Rainforests grow in the Victoria Falls section of the park.
+In the forests there are rare plants for the area, such as mahogany and ebony, wild date palm, lianas.
+Antelopes and warthogs can often be seen near the waterfall, and about 35 species of birds of prey are also found in the park.

 Mosi-Oa-Tunya National Park Mosi-Oa-Tunya National Park Mosi-Oa-Tunya National Park Mosi-Oa-Tunya National Park Mosi-Oa-Tunya National Park Mosi-Oa-Tunya National Park